brettguenther/conversational-analytics-evaluation/README.md

 ## Methodology

-The evaluation process is centered around a set of questions defined in a JSON file.
+The evaluation process is centered around a set of "question - expected response" pairs defined in a JSON file.
 For each question, the framework performs the following steps:

 1.  **Agent Interaction**: The agent is presented with a natural language question.
-2.  **Query Generation**: The agent generates a Looker query based on its understanding of the question.
+2.  **Query Generation**: The agent generates a Looker query based on its understanding of the question and returns data result along with a natural language response and optionally a chart.
-3.  **Data Retrieval**: The generated query is executed against the Looker instance to retrieve a dataframe.
-4.  **Scoring**: The agent's response is evaluated against the reference data using a suite of metrics.
+3.  **Scoring**: The agent's response is evaluated against the reference data using a suite of metrics.
 These can be deterministic or using an "LLM as a judge" technique.

 The final score for each question is a weighted average of the following metrics: